ESuth/sem/use-cases/use-case3.md

-USE CASE:

-As an department manager I want to produce a report on the salary of employees in my department so that I can support financial reporting for my department.

-Scope

-Company

-Level

-Primary

-Preconditions

-We know the role.
-Database contains all current department's employee salary data.

-Success End Condition

-The department manager is able to produce a salary report of all employees in his given department

-Failed End Condition

-No report is produced
+GOAL IN CONTEXT

+	Generate a report based on population of capital cities allowing user to sort by largest/smallest size

+SCOPE

+	Company.

+LEVEL

-Primary Actor
+	Primary Task

-Department Manager

-Trigger

-A request for finance information from the department manager is sent to HR
+PRECONDITIONS

+	Database with population information

+SUCCESS END CONDITIONS

+	User chooses what area of the world they wish to generate a report of capital cities from, generates the report.

+FAILED END CONDITION

+	User can not generate a report

+PRIMARY ACTOR

+	User

+TRIGGER

+	User is prompted to enter an area of the world

 MAIN SUCCESS SCENARIO

-	1. Finance requests salary information for a given department
-	2. HR advisor captures name of the department to get salary information for
-	3. HR advisor extracts salary information from all employees in the department
-	4. HR advisor provides report to department manager.
+	1. Program prompts user

+	2. User makes a selection

+	3. Database retrieves population information

+	4. Data is written on screen in a report for the user

 EXTENSIONS

-	1. HR pulls wrong department's salary information (a).
-Inform HR that salary information is incorrect
+	1. User enters incorrect input
+		1(a) inform user that the input is incorrect and to try again

+	2. Database retrieves wrong data
+		2(a) test to pinpoint where error is taken place

 SUB-VARIATIONS

-None
+	None.

-SCHEDULE
+SCHEDULE DUE DATE:

-DUE DATE: Release 1.0
+	Release 1.0